alexellis/tls-with-cert-manager/README.md

 # Get a TLS cert for your application with JetStack's cert-manager

 In this learn guide we will obtain a free TLS certificate LetsEncrypt for an application we have running on our Kubernetes cluster.
+The sample application will be written in [Node.js](https://nodejs.org/en/) using the popular microservices framework [Express.js](https://expressjs.com).

 ## Pre-reqs